binaryage/totalfinder-web/reasons-to-buy.md

 By buying TotalFinder you are supporting the project.
 In fact you are also voting that you want something like this to continue and evolve.
 I have a proven track record of doing [useful software](http://binaryage.com), I  [listen to your requests](http://support.binaryage.com) and I'm not afraid [to share](http://github.com/darwin).

-I'm not going to promise here any particular features, but you may bet on that I have many interesting ideas on my list.
+I'm not going to promise here any particular features but you may bet on that I have many interesting ideas on my list.
 You simply allow me to continue working on cool software.

 Nothing is impossible!